joe-mcnealPW/servicenow-scripts/announcement-banner.md

 Session dismissals go to `localStorage` under the OOB key convention (`dismissed_announcement_<sys_id>` = current session ID).
 Permanent dismissals write a row to the OOB `m2m_dismissed_announcement` table.
 Both storage contracts are ServiceNow's own, so this widget is a peer of the OOB banner rather than a fork of it.

-Multiple announcements collapse to one line with a `1 / 3` counter that expands.
+Multiple announcements are paged **one at a time** with left/right chevrons flanking the content, sliding as you navigate.
 Zero announcements renders **nothing** — no empty strip, no layout shift.
+On wide screens the colored band stays full-width but the content is capped and centered to a readable measure.

 The reason we can't just reuse `spAnnouncement`: it hardcodes `'X-PORTAL-ID': $rootScope.portal_id` on every request.
 Portal targeting — the whole ask — is the one thing it can't do.
 And its `dismiss(id)` does `_.find(_all, {id: id})` against its own internal list, so it throws on any announcement it didn't fetch itself.
 Details in §11 of the companion doc.